 Adaptive Health Behavior Inventory (AHBI)

-The Adaptive Health Behavior Inventory (AHBI) is a psychometric assessment of adult intrinsically motivated adaptive health behaviors, health-related goal-directed actions, health habits and health-related beliefs in response to different but common health-related contexts.
-These intrinsically motivated behaviors represent the interaction of individual affective preferences and the physical and psycho-social aspects of their environment.
+The Adaptive Health Behavior Inventory (AHBI) is a powerful and versatile assessment of intrinsically motivated adaptive health behaviors, goal-directed actions, health habits, and beliefs that adult's develop in response to different but common health-related social demands.
+These intrinsically motivated adaptive behaviors represent an adult's preferences, likes, dislikes, and perceptions of their own physical capabilities as they interact with and respond to the health-related demands arising from themselves or their environment.

 - The Adaptive Health Behavior Inventory (AHBI) is a 20 item assessment